opral/monorepo/inlang/guides/use-paraglide-with-nextjs-pages-router/use-paraglide-with-nextjs-pages-router.md

 - Created an inlang project in your project root
 - Added the required devDependencies to your `package.json`
 - Added the paraglide compiler to your `package.json` build scripts
-- Installed the ParaglideJS Adapter for Next.
-This will handle setting the Locale automatically
+- Installed the Paraglide-Next which will handle setting the locale

 ## Setting up